Brent David Ruben

-Brent David Ruben (born October 17, 1944) is a Distinguished Professor of Communication, Department of Communication, Rutgers School of Communication and Information.
+Brent David Ruben (born October 17, 1944) is an American academic, and Distinguished Professor of Communication, Department of Communication, Rutgers School of Communication and Information.
 He also serves as Advisor for Strategy and Planning in the Office to the Executive Vice President for Academic Affairs, is Senior University Fellow in leadership and communication, and founder of the Rutgers Center for Organizational Leadership.
 Ruben is a member of faculties of Robert Wood Johnson School of Medicine and the Ph.D.
 Program in Higher Education in the Rutgers Graduate School of Education.
 Ruben's academic career has been devoted to advancing interdisciplinary and systemic approaches to the study of communication, and the application of these frameworks in cross-cultural, health, educational, organizational, and leadership contexts.
 He is author of more than 60 books and 150 journal articles and book chapters in these areas.

 Early life and education

 Brent was born in Cedar Rapids, Iowa, and lived in Des Moines, Iowa through his early years.
 Ruben attended the University of Iowa, graduating in 1966 with majors in psychology and advertising.
 He completed a master's degree in communication from the University of Iowa in 1968, and a Ph.D. in communication from the University of Iowa in 1970.